 - 1. Review and Approval of Minutes of the Previous Meeting held on February 21, 2024 - 2.
 Approval of 2023 Audited Financial Statements - 3.
 Amendment of Articles of Incorporation, particularly, the following matters: - i.
 Amendment of Primary Purpose - ii.
 Change in Principal Place of Business - 4.
-Election of Directors and Independent Directors - 5.
-Appointment of External Auditor - 6.
+Approval of the Waiver to Conduct a Rights or Public Offering in Relation to the Additional Listing of Common Shares from the Conversion of Advances to Equity Transaction - 5.
+Election of Directors and Independent Directors - 6.
+Appointment of External Auditor - 7.
 Ratification of previous acts of the Directors and Management